-Bandages – Whether you chose to bandage the tips of your fingers to prevent roaming your skin for imperfections or cover an open wound, a bandage will stop you from going straight for your target.
+Whether you chose to cover the tips of your fingers to prevent contact to your skin or protect an open wound, a bandage will stop you from causing damage.

-Lotions/ Creams – Some people find that the act of nurturing one’s own skin can help to reduce the need to interrupt the healing process.
-Sometimes a skincare routine can liberate a skin picker by helping him/ her with counter-balancing the harmful actions that comes with having Dermatillomania with loving strokes in applying the product.
-Promoting skin health can be a form of taking back control over the condition of one’s skin while calming down anxious thoughts.
-The cleansing and tingly sensations may also be cathartic for the sufferer in a similar capacity as the skin picking itself.
+Some people find that the act of nurturing one’s own skin can help to reduce the need to interrupt the healing process.
+A skincare routine can liberate a skin picker by helping them with counteract the damaging actions from dermatillomania with gentle strokes during application.
+Promoting skin health can be a form of taking back control over the condition while calming down anxious thoughts.

-* It is important to note that while this works for some people, others may be adversely affected by the heightened sensation of a substance on the skin which may prompt more touching and unhealthy grooming.
-If you are negatively affected by an extensive regime, do not continue to over embellish in skincare products.
-See a dermatologist or skin care analyst for tips on what would work to keep your skin healthy without it triggering your urge to pick (eg. a lightweight moisturizer).
+Others may be adversely affected by the heightened sensation of a substance on the skin which may exacerbate obsessive grooming practices.
+If you are negatively affected by an extensive regime, minimize your routine.
+See a dermatologist or skin care analyst for tips on what works to keep your skin healthy without it triggering the urge to pick (eg. lightweight moisturizer).

-Fluorescent lighting makes even the fairest of skin appear splotchy which can create a panic for a compulsive skin picker.
-Dim the lighting where you have control, especially in the locations you are prone to pick in.
+Fluorescent lighting can make skin appear imperfect, which can create another trigger for a skin picker.
+Restrict your visibility in triggering environments, especially in the locations you are prone to pick in.
 You can also replace a light bulb with a lower wattage or even keep the lights off altogether.

-Nails – One of two techniques have kept some people away from picking at their skin.
-While some find it effective to grow their fingernails long and have acrylic or gel nails applied, others swear to having their nails trimmed very short as a way to making the task of picking harder to achieve.
-With manicured hands, some sufferers have reported that the smooth endings of the nails won’t pierce into their skin- thus causing little to no damage in the attempts to pick.
-For the same reason, others choose to keep their nails cut to the quick so that they cannot get to the details using their fingers without the hassle that is associated with having long nails.
+One of two techniques for nails have helped prevent some people from picking at their skin.
+Some find it effective to grow their nails long or have acrylic/ gel nails applied, others swear to having their nails trimmed short as a way to making the task of picking harder to achieve.
+With manicured hands, the smooth endings of the nails are less likely to pierce into their skin- thus causing little to no damage in attempts to pick.
+Others prefer keeping their nails trimmed because the sensation of long nails trigger a picking urge.

-Additionally, paint your nails!
-Take pride in your expressive self as picker-upper.
-Short or long, some extra colors or designs, pamper yourself with a little bit of extra love (also, you may be less prone to pick since nail polish tends to chip quicker when picking).
+Paint your nails!
+Take pride in your expressive self as a picker-upper.
+Short or long, some extra colors or designs, pamper yourself with a little bit of extra love.
+Having freshly painted nails is also an incentive to try not picking, to avoid chipping.

-How is this a barrier?
 What you can’t see you can’t be triggered by.
-The purpose of wearing the makeup is not to hide from the world in shame but to hide the marks from yourself, even if it’s just so you don’t sneak a glance in the mirror from afar to see a few pimples that will create turmoil from within.
+The purpose of wearing the makeup is not to hide from the world in shame but to hide the marks from yourself, even if it’s just so you don’t sneak a glance in the mirror from afar to see a few pimples that will trigger your excoriation disorder.